flutter/website/src/docs/development/platform-integration/c-interop.md

 exposes it through a Dart plugin named "native_add".

 {{ site.alert.version-note }}
-  As of Dart 2.12 beta, FFi has been marked as 1.0, and will be fully stable once a 2.12 stable SDK is released.
+  As of Dart 2.12 beta, FFI has been marked as 1.0, and will be fully stable once a 2.12 stable SDK is released.
 {{ site.alert.end }}